autoshares/autoshares-documentation/user-guide/etna-trader-for-android/getting-started.md

 5. Analyzing charts;
 6. Exploring the market depth of various securities.

-To take a quick look at ETNA Trader for Android in action, feel free to watch our vide overview of the app:
+To take a quick look at Autoshares Trader for Android in action, feel free to watch our vide overview of the app:

 {% embed url="https://www.youtube.com/watch?v=w2vfTrtrP-E" caption="" %}